temporalio/documentation/docs/java-quick-start.md

 }
 ```

-Let's start the activity worker.
+Let's start the Activity worker.
 It starts and immediately prints:

 ```text
 1: Hello World!